-That's something that had happened just eight previous times since the LCS round was created, when MLB entered the Divisional Era in 1969.
-Only two of those matchups had taken place since the Wild Card Era began in '95, forcing teams to get through another postseason round before the LCS.
+That's something that has happened just nine times since the LCS round was created, when MLB entered the Divisional Era in 1969.
+Only three of those matchups had taken place since the Wild Card Era began in '95, forcing teams to get through another postseason round before the LCS.

 Here is a look back at each of these powerhouse clashes:

 2018 ALCS: Red Sox (108 wins) beat Astros (103 wins)

 These two clubs’ total of 211 combined regular-season wins tied a record for LCS opponents, previously set by the Mariners (116) and Yankees (95) in 2001.
 The matchup came a year after Houston knocked out Boston in the AL Division Series, but this time, the result was quite different.

 While the Astros were the defending World Series champions in 2018, the Red Sox had stormed to a franchise-record 108 victories in the regular season, holding off a 100-win Yankees team for both the division title and in the ALDS.
 Houston won Game 1 of the series behind a solid Justin Verlander performance and five runs off the Boston bullpen, but the Red Sox were not to be denied.